 As nursing students, we learned so much with the projects!
 It’s unbelievable that as a group we helped over 1,000 Peruvians.
 The project was more than I could have ever imagined!
 I came back a more confident nursing student because of the IVHQ program.
 Rebecca Sackman (IVHQ Nursing Volunteer)

 What nursing volunteer opportunities abroad are available?

-Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in India (Delhi), Vietnam (Ho Chi Minh City), Nepal, Laos, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Costa Rica, Argentina, Guatemala, Zambia and Uganda.
+Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in India (Delhi), Vietnam (Ho Chi Minh City), Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Costa Rica, Argentina, Guatemala, Zambia and Uganda.

 Pre nursing students or nursing/medical students at any point in their studies can gain medical experience in a variety of settings on IVHQ’s medical volunteer projects in India (Delhi), Vietnam (Ho Chi Minh), Tanzania, Costa Rica, Guatemala, Argentina, Bali, Zambia and Peru (Cusco).

 In these destinations, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
 This can include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
 There are also opportunities to observe local doctors and nurses in operating rooms, as well as shadow their daily routines.

 Examples of nurse volunteer opportunities with IVHQ include:

 - Occupational Therapy in Vietnam - Ho Chi Minh

 - Working with Blind Children in Zambia